opensearch-project/sql/docs/dev/sql-nested-function.md

 ## Description

 The nested function in SQL and PPL maps to the nested query DSL in the OpenSearch query engine.
 A nested query is used to search nested object field types in an index.
 If an object matches the search, the nested query returns the root parent document.
 Nested inner objects are returned as inner hits in the query result.

-When data is mapped as object type and stored in arrays, the inner objects are stored in a flattened form making it impossible to perform queries with isolation on the inner objects.
-Users may want to store their data using the `nested` object field type in order to avoid array data being stored in a flattened form and to query individual indexes of an array.
 Using the nested function with data stored as `nested` object field type allows users to query inner objects with isolation.
 Please refer to the documentation page for `nested` object field types for a more in-depth view of how this type works in OpenSearch.
 [2.7 OpenSearch Nested Field Types](https://opensearch.org/docs/2.7/field-types/nested/)

 ## Table Of Contents